There is not one, but two processes, called electron or e– capture.

 Ordinary chemical processes involve the making or breaking of bonds between two or more atoms.
 These bonds involve the electrons and the openings that hold them.

-The physics process called electron capture is the penetration by an inner shell electron into the nucleus of a neutron rich atom.
+The physics process of e– capture is the penetration by an inner shell electron into the nucleus of a neutron rich atom.
 Absorption by one of the protons replaces it with a neutron.
 At the same time, a neutrino and an X-ray photon are emitted.

 What Defines an Element?